rymai/rymai.github.io/_posts/2015-12-08-populating-database-tables-from-a-csv-in-elixir.md

 <a name="having-fun-with-an-agent"></a>
 ### 3. Having fun with an agent

-To avoid doing two queries per CSV row (one for the department, one for the commune), I am using an [agent](http://elixir-lang.org/docs/stable/elixir/Agent.html).
-An Elixir Agent is a simple abstraction around state.
+To avoid doing two queries per CSV row (one for the department, one for the commune), I needed to store the already processed departments/communes.
+I think an [Elixir Agent](http://elixir-lang.org/docs/stable/elixir/Agent.html) is well-suited for that since it's a simple abstraction around state.

 As we already saw, I have instantiated an agent with: